 Furthermore, this rod has a wonderful handle that is covered with black shrink tube, which allows you to have a fully secure grip on your rod at all times.

-With a mere 355g, it’s also an extreme lightweight, which nonetheless does not impact the rods’ enormous power reserves.
+With a mere 355g, it’s also extremely lightweight, which nonetheless does not impact the rods’ enormous power reserves.
 I really love fishing with them!

 Wychwood Extremis FC Carp Rod